TinXsat/project-structure/CONTRIBUTING.md

 If you thing some other member should document certain part, make an issue about that and assing him to it

 ## Avoid mixing each other's work
-When editing anything, only touch the parts that you take care of - we don't want merge conflicts here 😬
+When editing anything, only touch the parts that you take care of - we don't want merge conflicts here :grimacing: